Blog

 Notice the less smooth, (rougher) background blur here.
 I am closer, different light, different day, different aperture, different lens. however despite all that I can tell you from years of shooting with these lenses that this 1.8D just draws differently.
 I like this look.
 During the day, I really like using the 1.8D lens, because it imprints something unique onto the picture.
 In fact, as you probably guessed, this is what this blog post is about - all three of these lenses draw very differently and it all depends what you want from your picture.
 Here is the smoother 1.4G again:

-The 50mm f/1.4G is the clear leader out of these 50mm lenses in terms of focus speed.
-It is blisteringly fast, another huge plus point to owning one.
-There are of course, other differences.
-Both of the older D designs are a little more blue shifted in their final outputs.
-The 1.4G lens is a hint shifted towards a yellower output in the resulting RAW.
-The D lenses both have much sharper sunstars.
-So if you want to use the lens at night stopped down on city lights, or during the day to make beautiful spikes off of hard point light sources, these do much better.
-The older D lenses, definitely have more out of control aberrations going on wide open, most which improve on stopped down.
-In a very real sense, you get a dual personality lens, as long as you like the wide open look, stopping down quickly takes out the glow, and brings in super levels of sharpness right up until f/8.
+The older D lenses, definitely have more out of control aberrations going on wide open, most which improve on stopping down.
+In a very real sense, with the 1.4D you get a dual personality lens, as long as you like the wide open look, stopping down quickly takes out the glow, and brings in super levels of sharpness right up until f/8.
 I rarely use this aperture, unless doing school studio style portraits though.
-Generally the biggest difference I see is, the 1.4G is sharper wide open, and more contrasty than the 1.4D, however it is soft compared to modern primes.
+Generally the biggest difference I see is, the 1.4G is slightly sharper wide open, and more contrasty than the 1.4D, however it is still what most would call ‘soft’ compared to modern primes.
 Again, this is not necessarily a bad thing.
-I’ve been creating with these lenses for years and I can tell you people like how they look in the pictures, and I don’t have to spend days prepping them with blur filters etc. People want to look like movie stars, they don’t want to see all the lines on their face.
-The flattest, least distorting is the 50mm 1.8D which has basically zero, which has it’s applications on it’s own.
-I find the 1.8D is sharp very close to maximum aperture and I use it during the day a great deal, even wide open as I love the look it produces.
+I’ve been creating with these lenses for years and I can tell you people like how they look in the pictures, and I don’t have to spend days prepping them with blur filters etc, or spending huge amounts of time with techniques such as frequency seperation on skin.
+People want to look like movie stars, they don’t want to see all the lines on their face, especially as they get older.

 Both the D lenses produce a more pronounced flare pattern.
 Sometimes it can be a red / yellow defined area, sometimes a ring around the image (I actually oddly like it sometimes) but we really have to expose the front element to serious levels of off axis sunlight to get this:

-Here is the 1.4D with a stopped down aperture on a bright spring day.
+Below is the 1.4D with a stopped down aperture on a bright spring day.
 Notice the backgrounds I am showing with the 1.4D compared to the newer G. The G is smoother, but I still like the effect of the older D lens.
 Sometimes I feel this rougher background helps to trick a type of 3D pop effect to the resulting image:

 Here is another using the 50mm f/1.4D prime lens, now in a wedding scenario.
 Notice that the background bokeh is definitely a little more rough.
 Some may not like this: we are tuned to prefer gaussian blur type bokeh in the photography community.
 However, I think it is very characterful, and helps produce, when other supporting elements are within the frame, a 3D effect to the resulting picture: